Materials Acceleration Platform for Electrochemistry: a Platform for Autonomous Electrochemistry: Methods

 \subsection{Control Software}

 The MAP-E control software was developed as a modular framework for automated, concurrent experimentation.
-The architecture comprises three layers: (1) the application server, (2) the experiment execution engine, and (3) the instrument driver libraries, shown in Figure~\ref{figure:softwareArchitecture}.
+The architecture comprises three layers: (1) the application server, (2) the experiment execution engine, and (3) the instrument driver libraries, shown in \hyperref[figure:softwareArchitecture]{Figure 5}.
 Together, these layers abstract the underlying hardware complexity and provide a high-level user interface for submitting experiment requests.

-The application server provides a network-accessible interface for managing experiment requests and coordinating the flow of data.
-The server accepts experiment specifications as structured inputs, handles data collection and storage automatically, and maintains a registry of active and completed jobs to support asynchronous submission, execution, and monitoring.
-At the core of the control architecture is the experiment execution engine, which orchestrates real-time operation of the hardware subsystems shown in Figure~\ref{figure:hardware}.
-Experimental procedures are defined as sequences of schedulable tasks (e.g., sample transfer, cell filling, electrochemical techniques) that are dynamically allocated to available cells or shared resources (e.g., the mixing tank), as illustrated in Figure~\ref{figure:resourceallocation}.
+The application server provides a network-accessible interface for managing experiment requests and returning the resulting measurement data.
+The server accepts experiment specifications as structured inputs, handles data collection and storage automatically, as well as maintaining a registry of active and completed jobs to support asynchronous submission, execution, and monitoring.
+At the core of the control architecture is the experiment execution engine, which orchestrates real-time operation of the hardware subsystems.
+Experimental procedures are defined as sequences of schedulable tasks (e.g., sample transfer, cell filling, cell cleaning, electrochemical techniques) that are dynamically allocated to available cells or shared resources (e.g., the mixing tank), as illustrated in \hyperref[figure:resourceAllocation]{Figure 6}.
 This architecture supports fully concurrent operation, allowing multiple experiments to proceed in parallel, while managing shared hardware dependencies transparently.
 The instrument driver libraries form the interface layer between the execution engine and the physical devices.
 Each driver exposes the essential functions of its corresponding hardware—such as pumps, actuators, or potentiostat channels—through a consistent software interface, enabling coordination within the broader system.
 Its modular design allows new instruments or sensors to be incorporated with minimal software modification.
-Collectively, these components enable a straightforward transition toward adaptive or data-driven experimental campaigns.